When it comes to my blog, the bounce rate sucks or at least that’s what Google Analytics tells me.

 How I Read Blog Posts

-If you’re like me, you generally catch up with what’s going on in the blogging world using your trusty RSS reader or you might get an email update.
+If you’re like me, you might catch up with the latest articles using an RSS reader or you might get an email update.

 Either way, I look for what I want to read, go there, comment, share and then usually leave.
-That’s where some of the problems may lie though.
+That’s where some of the problem may lie.

-If most of the people who read my blog do the same thing and don’t visit any other page on my blog then that contributes to the bounce rate.
+If people who read my blog do the same thing and don’t visit any other page then that contributes to the bounce rate.

 I’m doing the same on those people’s blogs too and not helping their rate either.